nakabonne/site/content/posts/take-a-walk-the-go-ast.md

 Noteworthy is the [`*ast.Object`](https://pkg.go.dev/go/ast?tab=doc#Object).
 It represents the object to which the identifier refers, but why is this needed?
-As you know, Go has a concept of scope, which is scoped with blocks The `Decl` field indicates where the identifier was declared so that it identifies the scope of the identifier.
+As you know, Go has a concept of scope, which is the extent of source text in which the identifier denotes the specified constant, type, variable, function, label, or package.

+The `Decl` field indicates where the identifier was declared so that it identifies the scope of the identifier.
+Identifiers that point to the identical object share the identical `*ast.Object`.

 #### *ast.FuncType